 The mechanics of building a survey form are relatively straightforward.
 What is often more difficult is establishing the questions to be asked, the correct sequence of the questions, and the exact wording.
-Since you don't have to worry about the mechanics, you spend some time with your colleagues going over these other items.
+Since you don't need to worry about the mechanics, you spend some time with your colleagues going over these other items.
 That's the point: create a draft of the form, use it, discuss it, and refine it until it's exactly what you want.

 In this exercise, you'll take on the role of a damage assessor after a natural disaster.
-Workers in the field will need a means to catalog and report where damage has occurred, to what infrastructure, and to what extent.
-They will also need ways to report the potential cost of damages, as well as what sort of support any buildings will urgently need until proper rescue and repair can begin.
+Workers in the field will need a means to catalog and report where damage has occurred, to which infrastructure, and to what extent.
+They will also need ways to report the potential cost of damages, as well as the type of support any buildings will urgently need until proper rescue and repair can begin.
 You'll create a survey to meet these needs, with certain questions only becoming visible when context requires it.

 - Open the Survey123 website.
 Sign in to your ArcGIS organizational account.